justinpak13/PPP-Analysis-Project/README.md

 ## 5. Airflow

 We will be using Apache Airflow through Docker, so make sure you have Docker downloaded and working.
-Also, I started this project using an M1 Macbook and had a terrible time getting docker running, so I switched over to a windows pc.
+Also, I started this project using an M1 Macbook and had a terrible time getting docker running, so I had to switch over to a windows pc.
 YMMV.

 In docker, make sure that everything is up to date and that you have the correct amount of ram allocated (5gb min, ideally 8)